tstolarczyk/SoHAPPy/docs/configuration.rst

 A simulation and analysis parameter file can be passed to the main script with the `-c` options (some of these parameters can be superseded on the command line, use  `-h` to get the list).
-If no file name is given, the parameters are read from the *config.yaml*.
-A reference file is given in the `SoHAPPy/data` folder.
+If no file name is given, the parameters are read from the *data/config_ref.yaml* default file provided with the code sources.

 The base input and output folders are defined through the `HAPPY_IN` and `HAPPY_OUT` environment variables respectively.